 School day Thursday 6:15 pm – 7:45 pm.
 See the course calendar.

-Finally, the English in Mind 4 course, corresponding to level B2, is aimed at students who have a consistent level across all key competences of the CEFR.
+Finally, the English in Mind 4 course, corresponding to level B2, is aimed at students who have a consistent level across all key competencies of the CEFR.

 As in Level 3, the teacher places a strong emphasis on grammar and vocabulary.